-Before we dive into the representation of the sheepskin coats in the world of cinema and celebrity culture, let's get clear about the very meaning of the term 'sheepskin'.
+In this article we will dive into the representation of the shearling coats in the world of cinema and celebrity culture.
+Bu before let's get clear about the very meaning of the term 'shearling'.
 In terms of definition, a sheepskin coat is a coat made of (surprise, surprise) sheep or lambskin with the layer of fleece left intact during the processing of the pelt.

-In today's entry, we'll be focusing on men sheepskin coats in the cinema.
+In today's entry, we'll be focusing on men shearling coats in the cinema.
 It is not surprising that sheepskin coat being such an iconic outerwear piece has seen a fair share of representation in 20th-century cinema.

-In this movie we see Eddie wearing a classic men's sheepskin coat that we can assume (since the movie is shot in B&W) is somewhat light brownish-beige with large wooden-like buttons and pockets with a slightly slanted opening to fit the natural angle of the hands.
+In this movie we see Eddie wearing a classic sheepskin coat that we can assume (since the movie is shot in B&W) is somewhat light brownish-beige with large wooden-like buttons and pockets with a slightly slanted opening to fit the natural angle of the hands.

-Another unforgettable screen classic with equally stunning men sheepskin coat is the 1970 movie “Love Story” that is, well, a love story with a tragic tear-jerking finale.
-In this drama, set in rather chilly New England and New York, we see a talented Ryan O'Neil as a preppy Harvard student Oliver Barret who is falling in love, suffering at the hands of fate and, what's most importantly, wearing a sharp as hell sheepskin coat.
+Another unforgettable screen classic with equally stunning coat is the 1970 movie “Love Story” that is, well, a love story with a tragic tear-jerking finale.
+In this drama, set in rather chilly New England and New York, we see a talented Ryan O'Neil as a preppy Harvard student Oliver Barret who is falling in love.
+After that he is suffering at the hands of fate and, what's most importantly, he is wearing a sharp as hell sheepskin coat.

-The list of great men sheepskin coats in movies would not be complete without mentioning two unforgettable characters with persona-matching sheepskin coats who are stark opposites to the Love's Story's good guy Oliver and his “normal” sheepskin coat.
-I am talking about Thom Hardy's Bane in the 2012 movie epic “The Dark Knight Rises” and Steve Buscemi's character Carl Showaiter in the 1996 crime comedy “Fargo”.
+The list of great shearl coats in movies would not be complete without mentioning two unforgettable characters with persona-matching coats.
+Thet are stark opposites to the Love Story's good guy Oliver and his “normal” sheepskin coat.
+I am talking about Tom Hardy's Bane in the 2012 movie epic “The Dark Knight Rises” and Steve Buscemi's character Carl Showalter in the 1996 crime comedy “Fargo”.